Zhong-Lab-UCSD/BENG183/finalPaper/Grup25_Precision_Medicine/Precision_Medicine.md

 ### 2) Diagnostic and Prognostic Models<a name="32"></a>

 After data is ready from track 1 for further training, models can be developed to estimate the risk with an absolute probability of the presence or absence of an outcome or disease in individuals based on their clinical and non-clinical information.
-Prediction model can be diagnostic (outcome or disease present at this moment) or prognostic (outcome occurs within a specified time frame).
+The prediction model can be diagnostic (outcome or disease present at this moment) or prognostic (outcome occurs within a specified time frame).
 [Hendriksen]

 ![](https://media.springernature.com/full/springer-static/image/art%3A10.1186%2Fs12916-014-0241-z/MediaObjects/12916_2014_241_Fig1_HTML.gif)